cginternals/glbinding/README.md

   // ...
 ```

-###### glbinding for Enterprise

-Want to integrate glbinding in your software?
-Our team of glbinding experts will work closely with your team to help you integrate, customize, and support your glbinding setup.
+## Professional Support

+CG Internals offers R&D as well as reliable technology and innovative concepts to support your computer graphics visions.
+We provide trainings and can help you integrate and customize glbinding in your next project.

-Visit [Enterprise Support and Services](https://www.cginternals.com) for more details.
+Visit [Professional Support and Services](https://www.cginternals.com) for more details.

 ## Resources